 If you want to watch the fireworks from top to bottom, we recommend you to go on the bridges.
 There are three bridges between the two main launch places - Kototoi Bridge, Azuma Bridge and Komagata Bridge.

-There will be a great number of yatai or food stalls selling traditional festival foods here too.
-On the east side of Sensoji Temple many people gather every year during the display to watch the events, so you can enjoy the festival atmosphere here too.
+There will be a great number of yatai (food stalls) selling traditional festival foods, like rice dumplings and Japanese fried chicken, here too.
+On the east side of Sensoji Temple, many people gather every year during the display to watch the events, so you can enjoy the festival atmosphere here too.

 Would you like to experience summer in a more Japanese way?
 Then try wearing a yukata (summer kimono) and use an uchiwa fan.
 In the Asakusa area, you can find many shops that rent out Japanese traditional clothes like yukata.
 The EKIMISE department store is especially convenient - not only can you find summer clothes here, but it is also part of the station building for both the Tobu Skytree and Tokyo Metro Ginza lines.
 There is a kimono store on the fourth floor, plus a store selling traditional Japanese goods on the seventh floor.

-4. Watch the Fireworks From a Different Place Than Usual
+4. Watch the Fireworks From a Lesser-Known Area

 Do you want to watch fireworks from different place than others?